Appendix B - Disposal of Nonhazardous Laboratory Waste Down The Sanitary Sewer for Ithaca Campus

 Chemical Drain Disposal Policy

 Research and other operations at Cornell University generate chemical waste requiring disposal.
 Some of these chemicals can be recycled in the chemical surplus program to be reused by other members of the Cornell community, while other chemicals are classified as hazardous waste and specific rules must be followed, prior to disposal, to be in compliance with federal, state and local regulations.

-This policy establishes requirements and limitations regarding disposal of chemicals into campus laboratory drain systems.
-The policy is based in part on limits imposed on disposal systems within the core Ithaca campus, which terminate at the Ithaca Area Wastewater Treatment (IAWT) Facility.
+This appendix provides information for compliance with the Ithaca Area Waste Water Treatment Facility (IAWWTF) established requirements and limitations regarding disposal of chemicals into campus laboratory drain systems.
+Drainage from disposal systems on the core Ithaca campus terminate at the IAWWTF.
 Limitations may differ for locations that are not connected to the Ithaca area sanitary sewer system (such as laboratories in Geneva, New York City, or other locations) and additional prohibitions will apply to any drain that terminates at a local on-site system (leach field or similar).
 Do not dispose of any chemicals into a storm sewer or similar untreated disposal options.
-Contact your local EH&S representative for guidance in areas outside of the core Ithaca campus.
+Contact your local EHS representative for guidance in areas outside of the core Ithaca campus.

 It is the responsibility of each Cornell employee to ensure that chemical waste generated from their activities is disposed of properly.
-Some materials may be safely disposed of into the sanitary sewer while most cannot due to potential damage to human health, the environment or the functioning of the Ithaca Area Wastewater Treatment Facility.
+Some materials may be safely disposed of into the sanitary sewer while most cannot due to potential damage to human health, the environment or the functioning of the IAWWTF.